-In such a case, when your USB Flash Drive is freezing the computer no matter to which USB Port it is connected to, you should try another system.
+In such a case, if your computer freezes when the USB is plugged in and no matter which USB Port it is connected to, you should try another system.
 Yes, you should try connecting your USB Flash Drive to another Windows system and see if it works.

 In case, if your USB Flash Drive freezes the computer when plugged in, you can try any of the above-mentioned methods to fix it.
 Freezing of your PC while being connected to a USB Drive can be a fault of your PC or a fault of your USB Drive as well.
 Thus, you can try to fix the issue by attempting the fixes for both the possibilities one by one.